 Personal information does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records.

-4. Responsibilities of Human Resources and Academic Personnel Services
+4. Responsibilities of Human Resources and Faculty Affairs

 Initiating the process

-Human Resources and Academic Personnel Services will provide the candidate, employee, volunteer or consultant with information and necessary forms to be completed for a background check.
+Human Resources and Faculty Affairs will provide the candidate, employee, volunteer or consultant with information and necessary forms to be completed for a background check.
+Any fingerprint form provided to the candidate, employee or volunteer, including a Livescan form, shall indicate that a criminal record check shall be submitted to the California Department of Justice and the FBI National Crime Information Center.
 All documents associated with the background check must be returned to the appropriate personnel office.
 If an external recruiting firm is used to assist with a recruitment, the firm may conduct its own background checks.
 In that case, written confirmation from the firm will suffice as proof that the appropriate background checks have been conducted in compliance with this policy.

 Receiving results from fingerprints

-If the background check is generated through the automated fingerprint process, Live Scan, then results will be electronically sent and accessed by one of the Live Scan Administrators, either the Associate Vice President for Human Resources or the Associate Vice President for Academic Personnel.
-If the background check is generated through the manual fingerprint process, the Chief of Police will contact the Associate Vice President for Human Resources or Associate Vice President for Academic Personnel if a Criminal History Statement is returned on a candidate or employee as part of the employment process.
+If the background check is generated through the automated fingerprint process, Live Scan, then results will be electronically sent and accessed by one of the Live Scan Administrators, either the Associate Vice President for Human Resources or the Associate Vice President for Faculty Affairs.
+If the background check is generated through the manual fingerprint process, the Chief of Police will contact the Associate Vice President for Human Resources or Associate Vice President for Faculty Affairs if a Criminal History Statement is returned on a candidate or employee as part of the employment process.

 Decisions about employment

-The review of a criminal history report will be conducted by the Associate Vice President for Human Resources or the Associate Vice President for Academic Personnel, in consultation with other administrators, as appropriate.
-If it is determined that the background reports may preclude employment, the results of the review will be forwarded to the appropriate Vice President for a final decision.
+The review of a criminal history report will be conducted by the Associate Vice President for Human Resources or the Associate Vice President for Faculty Affairs, in consultation with other administrators to determine whether a criminal conviction precludes employment or reassignment.
 If an individual has a criminal case pending, his or her suitability for continued employment may be reviewed upon disposition of the case.

 The determination as to whether a criminal record or other background check results may preclude employment is based on a review of the job duties and the nature of the background check results.
 If the background findings are unrelated to the assigned job duties, they will normally not preclude employment.
 Alternatively, certain types of convictions will automatically preclude hiring or promoting individuals into Sensitive Positions.
 For example, individuals with convictions for theft, embezzlement, identify theft or fraud will not be hired into positions with fiduciary responsibilities.
 Each case will be reviewed on an individual basis taking into consideration the following criteria: